Best Selling Gifts

 We’re in this together.
 Every step of the way.
 And you are braver than you know, for all the ways you mother.
 Today I will stop, remember, and rejoice with you, my brave, beautiful, utterly beloved sister!

 Lisa-Jo Baker’s book, Surprised by Motherhood, is her story of rediscovering her mom through her kids and the Jesus who saved the best till last.
-Order a copy for a special mother in your life for only $9.50 (normally $15.99) this week only - offer ends 5/14.
 Also, be sure to check out her new book Never Unfriended, in which Lisa-Jo shares personal stories and practical tips to help you make the friends, and be the friend, that lasts.
 Check out our Mother’s Day section for inspirational gifts & cards to share with the moms in your life who need a little encouragement.

 Subscribe to more articles, other great content and inspiration.